CHESTERFIELD, N.H. -- There were those who never came home, and there were those who came home but were never the same.

 "They served while some avoided service altogether," Hunt said, adding that Vietnam veterans also served "without the full moral support" of a nation divided by the war.

 Gary Zamore of Chesterfield was among the Vietnam veterans in the crowd Sunday.
-He fought in Vietnam as a member of the Marine Corps in 1968 and 1969 and suffered gunshot wounds in the arm,

 "I was one of the lucky ones," he said.
 "I survived.
 There were a lot who didn't make it."

 While noting that Sunday was "a day for all veterans," he appreciated Hunt's gesture toward those who fought in Vietnam.

 "It's nice that we are recognized," Zamore said.
 "We've been kind of forgotten."

 Hunt has personal experience with the plight of Vietnam veterans.
 Her brother, Rick Valley, returned safely home but had suffered mental trauma that, she believes, haunted him for the rest of his life.